-A student who has been professionally evaluated as having a severe behavioral problems, or who, in the judgment of the Dean of Students or his/her designee, is unable to participate in or cope with normal University activities (whether or not a threat to the community), or is disruptive of those activities, shall be separated from the University.
+A student who has been professionally evaluated as having a severe behavioral problems, or who, in the judgment of the Dean of Student Wellbeing or their designee, is unable to participate in or cope with normal University activities (whether or not a threat to the community), or is disruptive of those activities, shall be separated from the University.
 Circumstances warranting separation may include:

 - A student who is a danger to others because he/she attempts or threatens or engages in any behavior which could cause bodily harm.

 - A student who acts or threatens to act in a manner which would interfere with or disrupt the normal activities of others.

 - A student who refuses or is unable to cooperate with a recommended evaluation or treatment procedure and is thought to be in danger of significant physical or psychological deterioration; or

 - A student who is thought to need treatment services which are beyond those available at the University, and where there is a danger of further physical or psychological impairment.

 Such action will be taken in consultation with appropriate University officials such as the University physician and a counselor from the Wellness Center – Counseling Services.
 The office of the Dean of Student Wellbeing will coordinate the student's separation with other offices as appropriate.